Federal judges work to ensure equal justice under the law. Learn about the different kinds of federal judges and the cases they hear.

 Other Types of Judges

-There are other types of judges and judicial officers who preside over certain kinds of cases, matters, and proceedings.
+Other types of judges and judicial officers preside over certain kinds of cases, matters, and proceedings.

 Magistrate Judges

-Magistrate judges are judicial officers of the U.S. district court appointed by the district judges of the court to handle a variety of judicial proceedings.
+Magistrate judges are judicial officers of the U.S. district courts appointed by the district judges of the court to handle a variety of judicial proceedings.

-They have authority to issue warrants, conduct preliminary proceedings in criminal cases, such as initial appearances and arraignments, and hear cases involving petty offenses committed on federal lands.
+Magistrate judges perform functions delegated by the district court.
+In criminal cases, they have authority to issue warrants, conduct preliminary proceedings, such as initial appearances and arraignments, try cases involving petty offenses committed on federal lands, and try other misdemeanor cases with the consent of the defendant.
 In most districts, magistrate judges handle pretrial motions and hearings in civil and criminal cases.
 While most civil cases are tried by district judges, magistrate judges may also preside over civil trials if all parties consent.

 Like other federal judges, all full-time magistrate judges are paid the same salary, regardless of where they serve or their years of service.